-Poverty in Tanzania remains severe and children in particular suffer from chronic manlnutrition, affecting their physical and mental development.
-Some progress has been made in the country to reduce poverty but the high population growth rate and inadequate education (particularly vocational) still means that the number of poor is not declining.
+Poverty in Tanzania is severe and particularly impacts children, who suffer from chronic malnutrition which affects their physical and mental development.
+Some progress has been made in the country to reduce poverty but the high population growth rate and lack of access to education (particularly vocational) means that the number of poor is not declining.